oldsniffs/masterpiece-studio/README.md

 # MasterpieceSymphonies

-This program procedurally generates piano music within certain user-defined parameters, and outputs sheet music in .pdf format using the GNU-licensed engraving program Lilypond.
+This program procedurally generates piano music within certain user-defined parameters, and outputs sheet music in .pdf format using the GNU-licensed engraving program, Lilypond.
 Requires at least Python 3.8 and Lilypond installed, with Lilypond added to PATH variable for automatic output.

 Run studio.py